paladin-t/bitty/docs/documents/manual.md

 ## Building for Desktop

 Click "Project", "Build", then "Windows"/"MacOS"/"Linux" to make an executable for Windows/MacOS/Linux respectively with the current opened project.

+## Building for HTML

+Click "Project", "Build", then "HTML" to make an executable for browser with the current opened project.
+It requires a WebAssembly capable browser.

+You can upload it to cloud or host it on your own server for others to play.

 [TOP](#reference-manual)